Habitat for Cats is a nonprofit, 501(c)(3) cat rescue, all volunteer organization

 Habitat for Cats (HFC) is dedicated to reducing the number of homeless cats and kittens by focusing our efforts on population control.

-Kittens born in the absence of human contact, must be rescued by at least 7 weeks of age for best outcome in socialization with humans.
+Kittens born in the absence of human contact, must be rescued by at least 7 weeks of age for a best outcome in socialization with humans.
 A kitten needs to experience human contact as soon as possible to prepare them for a better life.
 Habitat for Cats’ goal is to always trap and rescue the entire family – Momma cat and all her kittens, even if it takes waiting a week or more.

 This entire effort requires all our resources of TNR, spay/neuter and foster care/adoption programs.